billkiplagat/alx-low_level_programming/0x15-file_io/README.md

 * append_text_to_file: Appends text to the end of an existing file.

-* copy_file: Copies the contents of one file to another.
+* copy_file (file 3-cp.c): Copies the contents of one file to another.

 # **Usage**
 Each function is implemented in a separate C file, with a corresponding header file.